 Dr. Enda Currid was born in the northwest region of Ireland and graduated from the University College Dublin School of Veterinary Medicine in 1994.
 After a one-year internship in Large Animal Surgery at U.C.
 Dublin in 1995, he moved to the United States to begin a three year residency in Large Animal Surgery at Tufts University in Grafton, Massachusetts.
 Dr. Currid joined the practice in 1998.
 He and his wife purchased the practice in 2001.
 He is the staff surgeon and his special interests are lameness and sports medicine.
 He is currently working toward accreditation with the International Society for Equine Locomotor Pathology (ISELP).
 Though time is limited, Dr. Currid enjoys hiking, fishing and snowboarding with his wife and spending time with his sons, Cathal and Daire.

 Dr. Megan Graham was born and raised on Martha’s Vineyard.
 She discovered her passion for horses at a young age and has competed through Prix St. George level dressage.
 Dr. Graham attended the Royal Veterinary College in London.
 After graduating in 2008, she pursued her interest in lameness and sport horse medicine with an internship at Fairfield Equine Associates in Newtown, Connecticut.
 Dr. Graham joined OSEA in 2009 upon completion of her internship.
 She is certified in Equine Acupuncture through the Chi Institute of Traditional Chinese Veterinary Medicine.
-She is currently studying equine spinal manipulation (chiropractic) at the Integrative Veterinary Medical Institute and will be certified this December.
+She is also certified in veterinary medical manipulation through the Integrative Veterinary Medical Institute.
 When she is not working, Dr. Graham enjoys traveling, reading, cooking and spending time with her husband Bryan, step kids Reese and Colby, son, Carey and daughter Emerson.

 Dr. Anne Marie Skiffington is originally from Brockton, Massachusetts.
 As a native New Englander she is "wicked" excited to be back in the area that she grew up in.
 Dr. Skiffington developed her passion of veterinary medicine when she was a kid on the backside at the racetrack.
 She attended St. George’s University School of Veterinary Medicine in which she spent her clinical year at Virginia Maryland Regional College of Veterinary Medicine.
 After graduation, Dr. Skiffington completed a one-year internship at Ocean State Equine and continued on as an associate veterinarian.
 Dr. Skiffington has a special interest in lacerations, respiratory medicine and diagnostic imaging.
 In her free time she enjoys, horseback riding, baking and watching movies.